 Adapted from Connecticut’s 2022 Program Savings Document, Chart A4-1

-Where practical, programs should document the age of the replaced equipment as a site-specific level and use the researched RUL values in Appendix B when calculating retirement savings.
-Where the age of the existing equipment cannot be determined, programs should use the recommended values from Table 7 below.
+Preferred Values for RUL: Where practical, programs should document the age of the replaced equipment as a site-specific level and use the researched RUL values in Appendix B when calculating retirement savings.

+Fallback Option for RUL Values: Where the age of the existing equipment cannot be determined, programs should use the recommended values from Table 7 below.
+With the exception of gas furnaces, these RUL values are based on the EUL estimates from this study.

-Table 7: Recommended RUL if Equipment Age is Unknown
+Table 7: Back-up Approach for Early-Removal RUL if Equipment Age is Unknown